Bumi Hills Safari Lodge is located in the Matusadona National Park on the shore of Lake Kariba.

 - The 10 premium rooms are much larger than the standard rooms, with private balconies and an uninterrupted view of the lake.
 They all have very large bedrooms and bathrooms, with separate walk-in showers.

 Land activities offered from Bumi Hills Safari Lodge focus on Bumi’s own private game area, which extends below the lodge and includes a long stretch of lakeshore.
 Note that this is outside Matusadona National Park itself, to the west of it, and is more limited than the park’s vast area.
-The activities include game drives and walks with professional walking guides.
+The activities include game drives and walks conducted by professional guides.
 Guests can also use game hides, below the lodge, for closer views of the wildlife.
-On a recent visit to Bumi (July 2011) we saw three lionesses stalking impala on Bumi’s airstrip in the early morning light!
+On a recent visit to Bumi (May 2013) we found two large male lions walking towards Bumi’s airstrip in the early morning light!

-Water activities on Lake Kariba have more flexibility – game-viewing trips by boat can be enjoyed off the private game area, or of the shores of the nearby Matusadona National Park.
-Fishing with a professional guide is also on offer, as are birdwatching (which is excellent along this stretch of the lake), cultural tours of local fishing villages and even a trip to a nearby crocodile farm.
-Late afternoon ‘sundowner cruises’ on the lake can be a great time for photography, particularly at the not-too-distant Starvation Island.
+Water activities on Lake Kariba have more flexibility – game-viewing trips by boat can be enjoyed off the private game area, or off the shores of the nearby Matusadona National Park.
+Fishing with a professional guide is also on offer, as are birdwatching excursions (which are excellent along this stretch of the lake), cultural tours of local fishing villages and even a trip to a nearby crocodile farm.
+Late afternoon ‘sundowner cruises’ on the lake can be a good time for photography, particularly at the not-too-distant Starvation Island.

-Directions: Bumi Hills has its own airstrip making it easily accessible by air from Kariba, Victoria Falls and Harare.
+Directions: Bumi Hills has its own airstrip making it easily accessible by air from Kariba, Victoria Falls, Mana Pools and Harare.